scleblanc/pico-throttle/README.md

 ## License

 This is podcastware.
 It'd be cool if you checked out the [latest episode of Under One Thousand](https://open.spotify.com/episode/1QbZEu5H4QGFkvualpYGM8) and left an honest review, but you don't have to.
 Just don't use it for evil.
+And don't remove the comment attribution in the code.